mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 Originally it says, sort of, “to drag yourself in mud and gargle yourself with water.”
 Can you imagine this?
 It looks like a sewer rat chased by the [cat](glossary#cat).
 Do you understand?
 Can you imagine?
 Let’s imagine sewer rat in sewer, and then cat comes in and tries to chase us.
 What’s happening?
 Can you imagine?
 Completely you are dragged, you drag yourself in mud, all over you’re mud, you become mud, covered with mud and dripping water.
 Anyway completely you are wet, you get wet, with bad(?) water.
 Sort of covered with mud, so that means gargle yourself with water.

 But even to say the word “Buddha,” immediately you are covered with mud, just like a sewer rat.
-And then you enjoy [it] very much: “Yes, I understand Buddha.”
+And then you enjoy it very much: “Yes, I understand Buddha.”
 But where is the Buddha?
 You don’t know.

 So, to say the word “Buddha” is trailing mud and dripping water, “to say the word ‘Ch’an’” - that means Zen; to say the word Zen or Ch’an – “is a face full of shame.”
 Even though you say “Zen,” it’s really full of shame.
 Zen is based in this world… *[unintelligible]*… Completely based on words?
 Forget it.

 If people say anything stupid, that’s okay.
 In Nichiren [Buddhism] – do you know [Nichiren](glossary#nichiren), founder of [the Nichiren] Buddhist school?
 He criticized Zen: “Zen is [something created by a] devil.”
 I don’t think so.
 [Created by] a devil?

 Somebody [else] says, Zen is pretty intellectual, Zen is pretty idealistic … lots of criticism, don’t you think? *(unintelligible)* “Zen is ridiculous.”
 Lots of criticism, because Zen is freedom, free.
 Freedom is… do you know freedom?
-Freedom is [a] free state of being, which appears in many ways, in many situations, but it doesn’t bother us, only appears.
+Freedom is a free state of being, which appears in many ways, in many situations, but it doesn’t bother us, only appears.
 It is never contaminated by a certain condition.
 It always appears under certain conditions, but it’s never contaminated by ideas.
 That is what is called freedom.
 That’s why … if you use a particular term, “Zen,” it’s very shameful, because immediately you can see that idea of denomination.
 That’s why [Engo Zenji](glossary#engo-kokugon) says, “to say the Ch’an is a face full of shame.”

 ##### 57:02

 “Superior people who have studied for a long time do not wait for it to be said;” – well he doesn’t explain, because from moment to moment his life must be alive.
-So even though he doesn’t say [it], his life is really zen.
+So even though he doesn’t say it, his life is really zen.

 Well, if you want to perform gymnastics, you should jump into it, right now actually, throw away yourself into it.
-This is [the] point.
+This is the point.
 You cannot wait for the chance to be *[unintelligible]*.

 ##### 58:00

 “latecoming beginners simply must investigate and apprehend it.”
-Well, if you are a beginner, how should [you] do it?
+Well, if you are a beginner, how should you do it?
 This is a very important point.

 That is the pointer.
 And then, the main case: ...